Apocarotenal

 Apocarotenal, or trans-β-apo-8'-carotenal, is a carotenoid found in spinach and citrus fruits.
 Like other carotenoids, apocarotenal plays a role as a precursor of vitamin A, even though it has 50% less pro-vitamin A activity than β-carotene.
 The empirical chemical formula for apocarotenal is C_{30}H_{40}O.

 Apocarotenal has an orange to orange-red colour and is used in foods, pharmaceuticals and cosmetic products.
-Depending on the product forms, apocarotenal is used in fat based food (margarine, sauces, salad dressing), beverages, dairy products and sweets.
-Its E number is E160e and it is approved for usage as a food additive in the US, EU and Australia and New Zealand.
+Depending on the product forms, apocarotenal is used in fat-based foods (such as margarine, sauces, and salad dressing), beverages, dairy products, and sweets.
+Its E number is E160e and it is approved for use as a food additive in the US, EU, Australia, and New Zealand.